coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 <https://help.github.com/articles/using-pull-requests/>.

-We recommend creating different branches for different (logical) changes, and creating a pull request when you're done into the master branch.
+We recommend creating different branches for different (logical) changes, and creating a pull request when you're done into the main branch.
 See the GitHub documentation on
 [creating branches](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/)
 and